Free Random Projection for In-Context Reinforcement Learning: Experiments

 \subsection{Generalization Gain}

-\cref{fig:meta-envs-length-bestcase} demonstrates improved ICL-test metrics (refer to \cref{ssec:eval}) when replacing standard random projection (baseline) with FRP across several POPGym environments.
+\cref{tab:final-results-test} demonstrates improved ICL-test metrics (refer to \cref{ssec:eval}) when replacing standard random projection (baseline) with FRP across several POPGym environments.
 We measure performance using the Max-Mean Episodic Return (MMER), defined as the highest average episodic return achieved by the agent across all training epochs, thereby capturing its peak performance.
 In the Stateless Cartpole and Repeat Previous tasks, the benefits of ICL eventually diminish under the standard random projection for both S5 and GRU.
 This observation suggests that FRP helps mitigate overfitting.
-Notably, while RP with S5 achieves the highest training performance for both Cartpole and Repeat Previous tasks, FRP with GRU outperforms it during testing.
+Notably, in \cref{fig:cartpole-length-bestcase}, while RP with S5 achieves the highest training performance for Stateless Cartpole, FRP with GRU outperforms it during testing.
 This finding is particularly significant, as it illustrates how a relatively simpler model (GRU) combined with FRP's implicit hierarchical bias can outperform more structurally sophisticated models like S5.

-Moreover, in the Mine Sweeper and Repeat First tasks shown in \cref{fig:meta-envs-length-bestcase}, each model exhibits comparable training performance (FRP vs.\,standard); FRP consistently outperforms in testing.
-This observation underscores FRP's robust generalization capabilities across all examined environments.
 As illustrated in \cref{tab:final-results-test}, we compare the final performance after training, with FRP(GRU) achieving the highest score.
-The consistency of improvement across diverse task types from continuous control (Cartpole) to memory-intensive tasks (Repeat Previous) indicates that the hierarchical bias introduced by FRP enhances the model's ability to capture temporal dependencies and adapt to new tasks without parameter updates, a key requirement for ICL.
+The consistency of improvement across diverse task types from continuous control (Stateless Cartpole) to memory-intensive tasks (Repeat Previous) indicates that the hierarchical bias introduced by FRP enhances the model's ability to capture temporal dependencies and adapt to new tasks without parameter updates, a key requirement for ICL.